Russell Hotel, The Rocks

-The Russell Hotel is a heritage-listed hotel located at 143-143a George Street, in the inner city Sydney suburb of The Rocks in the City of Sydney local government area of New South Wales, Australia.
+The Russell Hotel is a heritage-listed hotel located at 143 George Street, in the inner city Sydney suburb of The Rocks, Australia.
 It was built in 1887.
 It operated as the Port Jackson Hotel until being delicensed in 1923, after which time a new Port Jackson Hotel was built further along George Street.
 In 1933, it became the Russell Private Hotel, providing accommodation from the upper floors.
 The ground floor has been leased for various uses since the original delicensing, initially as a cafe for several decades and most recently as a restaurant and bar.
-The property is owned by Property NSW, an agency of the Government of New South Wales.
-It was added to the New South Wales State Heritage Register on 10 May 2002.
+It is owned by Property NSW.

 History

 In the area of The Russell Hotel was the convict's hospital, opened in 1788 under the care of surgeon John White.
 The hospital cared for the hundreds of sick convicts; five hundred alone arriving with the Second Fleet.
 From 1790 a portable hospital building, shipped out from England with the Second Fleet, was used.
-The colony's sole hospital continued to be located in this area until the "Rum" hospital situated on Macquarie Street was completed in 1816.
+The colony's sole hospital continued to be located in this area until the Rum hospital situated on Macquarie Street was completed in 1816.
 The vacant land was set aside as a government quarry to extract the sandstone to build Governor Macquarie's Sydney.
 The site of the quarry is shown in a plan of Sydney dated August 1822.

 This particular part of the hospital site was classified in the general surveys of the town undertaken in the early 1830s, to formalise land boundaries and entitlements, as Lot 7 of City Section 84 which comprised an area of 1 rood 15 perches.